-Weighted Avg.
-Inflation_i = θ_1 Inflation{it} + θ_2 Inflation{it-1} + θ_3 Inflation{it-2} where θ_1 through θ_3 (thetas 1-3) represent three numbers that sum to 1 and are exponentially smaller in sequence (in this case, values of 0.665, 0.245, and 0.090, respectively); Inflation{it} is the absolute value of the annual rate of inflation in country i during year t as measured by the Consumer Price Index; α represents a coefficient that stabilizes the variance of scores; and the price control (PC) penalty is an assigned value of 0-20 penalty points based on the extent of price controls.
+''' Weighted Avg.
+Inflationi = \theta_1 Inflationit + \theta_2 Inflationit-1 + \theta_3 Inflationit-2 where θ_1 through θ_3 (thetas 1-3) represent three numbers that sum to 1 and are exponentially smaller in sequence (in this case, values of 0.665, 0.245, and 0.090, respectively); Inflation{it} is the absolute value of the annual rate of inflation in country i during year t as measured by the Consumer Price Index; α represents a coefficient that stabilizes the variance of scores; and the price control (PC) penalty is an assigned value of 0-20 penalty points based on the extent of price controls.

-Monetary Freedom, = 100 - $\alpha \sqrt{Weighted Avg.
-Inflation}$, - PC penalty,
+Monetary Freedomi = 100 - \alpha \sqrt{\text{Weighted Avg.
+Inflation}i} - \text{PC penalty}i '''

 The convex (square root) functional form was chosen to create separation among countries with low rates of inflation.
-A concave functional form would essentially treat all hyperinflations as equally bad, whether they were 100 percent price increases annually or 100,000 percent, whereas the square root provides much more gradation.
+A concave functional form would essentially treat all hyperinflations as equally bad, whether they were price increases of 100 percent annually or 100,000 percent annually, whereas the square root provides much more gradation.
 The α coefficient is set to equal 6.333, which converts a 10 percent inflation rate into a monetary freedom score of 80.0 and a 2 percent inflation rate into a score of 91.0.

 Sources.
-The Index relies on the following sources for data on monetary policy, in order of priority: International Monetary Fund, International Financial Statistics Online; International Monetary Fund, World Economic Outlook and Staff Country Report, "Article IV Consultation"; Economist Intelligence Unit, ViewsWire and Data Tool; various World Bank country reports; various news and magazine articles; and official government publications of each country.
+The Index relies on the following sources for data on monetary policy, in order of priority: International Monetary Fund, International Financial Statistics Online; International Monetary Fund, World Economic Outlook database and Staff Country Report, "Article IV Consultation"; Economist Intelligence Unit, ViewsWire and Data Tool; various World Bank country reports; various news and magazine articles; and official government publications of each country.